 - Faculty, student members, civil service/bargaining unit members, and academic professional/administrative and contract faculty members may designate a substitute for a given meeting from their constituency by informing the secretary prior to the meeting.
 Faculty members may also request the secretary to designate a substitute from the faculty alternates list.

-- In the final meeting of spring semester, members of the Assembly elected to serve the following academic year shall meet to organize.
-That meeting will be conducted by the chair of the Assembly for the current academic year.
-The Assembly shall elect its vice chair for the following academic year and act on nominations for the CLA Executive Committee and the Committee for Curriculum, Instruction, and Advising.
+- The final Assembly meeting of spring semester will be attended by both the current members and the members elected to serve the following academic year.
+In the first part of the meeting, current members will attend to any remaining business.
+In the second part of the meeting, members who are rotating off the Assembly will be excused, and the new and continuing members of the Assembly for the following academic year will elect the vice chair for the following academic year and act on nominations for the CLA Executive Committee and the Committee for Curriculum, Instruction, and Advising.

 Section 5.
 Quorum and Rules